Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 26 x 1-minute radio spots.

-Our spots are broadcast up to 10 times a day, every day, on 28 local radio stations, from April 2023 to March 2024.
-The spots are accompanied by long format shows on two radio stations, twice per week.
+Our spots were broadcast up to 10 times a day, every day, on 28 local radio stations, from April 2023 to March 2024.
+The spots were accompanied by long format shows on two radio stations, twice per week.

 9 million